IPL 2020: Early Start, Limited Overs Series With South Africa on the Cards in UAE

 With the decks cleared for IPL 2020 after T20 World Cup was postponed, BCCI has begun its preparations for the event that begins from getting the permission from government to officially informing the cricket board of UAE about its plan to hold the league there.
-Also Read - Are You COVID-19 Positive?
-For How Long You Need to be Isolated?
+Also Read - IPL 13: Kings XI Punjab's Glenn Maxwell Will be Available if Everything Gets Ticked Off

 However, it is also reportedly working on different combinations to keep in mind the demands of the official broadcaster as it wants to coincide the event with the Diwali weekend.
 BCCI though may not be able to push the start of the season any further from September considering they will need time for the players to recover and meet the quarantine regulations for their Australian tour in December.
-Also Read - India Registers 37724 Fresh Infections, 648 Deaths in Single-day Spike; Recovery Rate Over 63%
+Also Read - Is Reopening of Schools And Colleges The Best Way to Achieve Herd Immunity?

 However, there are plans for an early start to matches i.e. 7:30 PM IST (6:00 PM in UAE) and advance the season by a week i.e. the league may start from September 19 instead of 26 as per earlier media reports.
-Also Read - Sero-survey Suggests Nearly 23% of Delhi Could be Affected by COVID But Experts Say Far From Herd Immunity
+Also Read - Coronavirus in Delhi: From Now on, Sero-Surveys to be Held Every Month

 Another option is to arrange a short three-match bilateral ODI series with South Africa in UAE to keep its biggest stakeholder happy should the season be not advanced by a week.